Super3001/syntax-finer/README.md

 # Introduction

-Text-Finer works to transform plain text to structural text (in json formmat), according to a dynamic BNF grammer template.
+Text-Finer works to transform plain text to structural text (in JSON format) according to a dynamic BNF grammar template.

 # Inputs and Outputs

-input two files: *filename*.syntax, *filename*.txt
+input two files: `<filename>`.syntax, `<filename>`.txt

-where .syntax file contains the user-defined BNF grammer (or pre-defined ones), and .txt file contains the plain text.
+where the .syntax file contains the user-defined BNF grammar (or pre-defined ones), and the .txt file contains the plain text.

-and output one file: *filename*.tree.json
+and output one file (default at project root dir): `<filename>`.tree.json

 # Usage

-python run.py *filename*.syntax *filename*.txt--interpret
+`python run.py *filename*.syntax *filename*.txt --interpret`

-*Currently, the interpreter version (in python) is available, compile version (in Go, or Cangjie in the future) is still under development*
+*Currently, the interpreter version (in Python) is available; the compile version (in Go, or Cangjie in the future) is still under development*

 # Advanced features